oracle-livelabs/security/autonomous-db/data-redaction/data-redaction.md

 **Note:**
 - The PL/SQL package for Oracle Data Redaction, `DBMS_REDACT`, has been granted to the `ADMIN` user, who can forward-grant it to other users.
-- In Oracle Autonomous Database, the `ADMIN` user is exempt from redaction policy enforcement because it has the `EXEMPT REDACTION POLICY` system privilege.
+- In Oracle Autonomous Database, the `ADMIN` user is exempt from redaction policy enforcement because it has the `EXEMPT REDACTION POLICY` privilege.
-- In Oracle Database 23ai, in addition to `EXECUTE` on `DBMS_REDACT`, users must have the `ADMINISTER REDACTION POLICY` system privilege to manage Data Redaction policies.
+- In Oracle Database 23ai, in addition to `EXECUTE` on `DBMS_REDACT`, users must have the `ADMINISTER REDACTION POLICY` privilege to manage Data Redaction policies.

 ### Prerequisites